Firebase Betty: History

 On 24 April 1969 a Douglas DC-3 of Far Eastern Air Transport was damaged beyond repair while landing at the airfield.

+On 3 May 1970 a PAVN artillery and sapper attack on the base resulted in five U.S. killed and 25 wounded.

 Current use

 The base is abandoned and has reverted to farmland and housing.
 The former airfield is now Truong Van Ly road.